farhanyousaf786/farhanyousaf786/README.md

-Hi, I am a full-time full-stack App developer 👨‍💻 working remotely since 2019 🚀.
+Hi, I am a full-time full-stack App developer.
+Working remotely since 2019 🚀.
 ### Being a creative person I prefer the Software Development Industry, so I can utilize my creativity to develop software to resolve real world problems.